TheThingsNetwork/workshops/workshops/TheThingsUno/README.md

 sensor values:

 ```
-Light is 782
 Temperature is 19.82
-Sending: mac tx uncnf 1 with 4 bytes
+Sending: mac tx uncnf 1 with 2 bytes
 Successful transmission

-Light is 779
 Temperature is 19.82
-Sending: mac tx uncnf 1 with 4 bytes
+Sending: mac tx uncnf 1 with 2 bytes
 Successful transmission
 ...
 ```

 Take a look at the device page on the dashboard.
-You should see your payload, e.g. `03 0B 07 BE`.
+You should see your payload, e.g. `07 BE`.

 #### Unpacking The Bytes